 The best example of an injection sum device is R:SE3853, which sums R:TOR853 on the $E3.
 There are related devices for the E0, E1, E2 and E9 cycles as well.
 Take a look at mi14tor's startup script to get an idea of how they're configured.

 Finally, the sum's ACNET readout is handled via the SumAccessor class which just delegates to VMEInt::sumRead(..).
 The Sum ID (specified as the first argument to vmeintSumCreate(..)) is passed through the SSDN channel.

-#3 Updated by Elliott McCrory almost 3 years ago
+#3 Updated by Elliott McCrory over 3 years ago

 These are ACNET Device Index = 0x000e (DEVICE_ID_INJ_SUM)

 Examples are in the mi14tor startup scripts.
 The configuration for R:SE3853 is

 vmeintSumCreate 0, 0, 0, 0xe3, 0xe6, 400, 6

 These are interpreted as:

 1. id = 0 2. chainID = 0 3. filterIdx = 0 4. arm_on = $e3 5. disarm_on = $e6 6. trigger = 400 7. delay = 6